-There comes a point in life when your parents stop taking care of you, and you begin to take care of them.
+There comes a point in life when your elderly parents stop taking care of you, and you begin to take care of them.
 The modern world is changing so quickly that for people who were born in a different time, it can be difficult to keep up.

-Many people laugh at their parents for not being able to start a Zoom call or use an iPhone, but this can be quite debilitating for some older people.
+Many people laugh at their elderly parents for not being able to start a Zoom call or use an iPhone, but this can be quite debilitating for some older people.
 Our lives are all digital now, and we manage everything from our phones and computers, including our finances, careers, and social lives.

 While it might take you five minutes to set up online banking or download a job application, an older person without assistance could find themselves struggling to pay their rent or stuck without a job as a result.